sleepyylol/SKleep/README.md

 - DMs for support will be ignored
 - Reviews for support will be ignored

-### Documentation:
+### Wiki
-- Added once plugin gets released.
+- See the Wiki for more detailed info on syntaxes